Michaelwwest98/CapstoneStarterRepo/Documentation/Signoffs/Raymond Mule-Signoff-Wireless Communication Subsystem(Updated).md

 9. Within the RAK811 Quick Start Guide documentation, there is a list specifying the required hardware components needed for the transceiver to function properly.
 One of these components specified in the list is a Linux computer which means that the RAK811 transceiver is compatible with Linux based systems.

 From there, you must use a serial port tool to interact with the transceiver.
 The manufacturer does not seem to provide a serial port tool for Linux, but on a forum on the manufactuer's website, and employee of the manufacturer said on the forum to use a serial port tool called Cutecom.
-Cutecom is a serial port tool that is able to run on Linux4tegra which is the operating system on Jetson nano which will be the chosen computing system for the project.
+Cutecom is a serial port tool that is able to run on the Raspberry Pi 4 Model B which will be the chosen computing system for the project.
 This allows the computing system to interact with the RAK811 transceiver.

 ## BOM-